Translated by A. Charles Muller

 [7A:44] Mencius said, “If you stop once when you shouldn't, you will always stop short.
 If you take one essential thing lightly, you will take everything lightly.
 If you advance too sharply, you will subside quickly.”

 [7A:45] Mencius said, “The Noble Man cares about 22 creatures but does not love them as if they are people.
 He loves people as people, but not in the intimate way he loves his parents.
-He loves his parents intimately and loves people as people.
-He loves people as people and cares about creatures.”
+He loves his parents intimately and is humane to people.
+He is human to people and cares about creatures.”

 [7A:46] Mencius said, “There is nothing the wise cannot understand, but they will focus on the important things.
 There is no one the Humane person cannot love, but he will focus on cultivation of intimacy with the Good.
 The understanding of Yao and Shun did not include everything, but they took care of what was important.
 Their Humaneness did not extend to every single person, but they were concerned about being intimate with the Good.”